Culture of Canada: Film

-Canada has developed a vigorous film industry that has produced a variety of well-known films and actors.
-In fact, this eclipsing may sometimes be creditable for the bizarre and innovative directions of some works, such as auteurs Atom Egoyan (The Sweet Hereafter, 1997) and David Cronenberg (The Fly, Naked Lunch, A History of Violence) and the avant-garde work of Michael Snow and Jack Chambers.
-Also, the distinct French-Canadian society permits the work of directors such as Denys Arcand and Denis Villeneuve, while First Nations cinema includes the likes of Atanarjuat: The Fast Runner.
+Canada has developed a film industry that has produced a variety of well-known films and actors.
+This has been credited for the directions of some works, such as auteurs Atom Egoyan (The Sweet Hereafter, 1997) and David Cronenberg (The Fly, Naked Lunch, A History of Violence) and the avant-garde work of Michael Snow and Jack Chambers.
+The distinct French-Canadian society permits the work of directors such as Denys Arcand and Denis Villeneuve, while First Nations cinema includes Atanarjuat: The Fast Runner.
 At the 76th Academy Awards, Arcand's The Barbarian Invasions became Canada's first film to win the Academy Award for Best Foreign Language Film.

 The National Film Board of Canada is a public agency that produces and distributes films and other audiovisual works which reflect Canada to Canadians and the rest of the world'.
 Canada has produced many popular documentaries such as The Corporation, Nanook of the North, Final Offer, and Canada: A People's History.
 The Toronto International Film Festival (TIFF) is considered by many to be one of the most prevalent film festivals for Western cinema.
 It is the première film festival in North America from which the Oscars race begins.